jenkinsci/performance-plugin/docs/RunTests.md

 Build step tries to minimally interfere with Taurus tool to let you use its full capabilities (Taurus is pretty feature-rich thing for running tests).

+Test runner step works fine with Jenkins slaves, as well as with Pipeline syntax (see section below.)

 ## Jenkins GUI Configuration
 If you are using GUI-based job configs for Jenkins, choose "Run Performance Test" step from "Add build step" menu:
 ![](run_step_choice.png)